agsb/u2forth.asm/README.md

 The dictionary of words follow the classic structure, but lives part in FLASH, core imutable, and in SRAM, user temporary.

-  link, adress of previous word, as linked list, zeros at last one;
+  *link*, adress of previous word, as linked list, zeros at last one;

-  size, number of characters of this word, limited to 31 chars (0x1F), and flags for IMMEDIATE (0x80), EXCLUSIVE (0x40), HIDDEN (0x20);
+  *size*, number of characters of this word, limited to 31 chars (0x1F), and flags for IMMEDIATE (0x80), EXCLUSIVE (0x40), HIDDEN (0x20);

-  word, the characters, with pad byte 0 when size is odd;
+  *word*, the characters, with pad byte 0 when size is odd;

-  opcode, a single byte with opcode for virtual uC, 0 Nop, 1 Leaf, 2 Twig, 3 - 7 reserved, 8 - 254 words coded in assembler
+  *opcode*, a single byte with opcode for virtual uC, 0 Nop, 1 Leaf, 2 Twig, 3 - 7 reserved, 8 - 254 words coded in assembler

-  parameters, a set of opcodes (if leaf) or a set of address of words (if twig)
+  *parameters*, a set of opcodes (if leaf) or a set of address of words (if twig)

 As ATmega8 have only 8k bytes of FLASH then: still no support for compile new words into FLASH;
   still no support for use eeprom;
   sure all goes to SRAM, all goes to void.

-Sure, there are lots of documents showing how to do those, including Dr. Ting books, AVR manuals, but reviews will be done.
+(Sure, there are lots of documents showing how to do those, including Dr. Ting books, AVR manuals, but reviews will be done.)

 # Constants and Variables